Malliavin Calculus for the stochastic heat equation and results on the density: Introduction

-This reflected nonlinear heat equation has been studied in \cite{Nualartpardoux}, \cite{Martinpardoux}, \cite{Xuzhang}, and \cite{kalsi}.
-In \cite{Nualartpardoux}, authors prove existence and uniqueness when the diffusion coefficient, $\sigma$, is constant.
-In \cite{Martinpardoux}, the authors prove the existence of solutions when $\sigma$ is Lipschitz and satisfies a linear growth condition.
-For $f$ and $\sigma$ satisfying the Lipschitz and linear growth conditions, existence and uniqueness have been proved in \cite{Xuzhang}.
-Equation $(\ref{sm0})$ for $\eta=0$ has been studied in \cite{fjrfhrug} in the sense of Malliavin calculus, where the authors provide sufficient conditions for the existence of a density for $u$.
-In \cite{pardonuaa}, the authors study the stochastic heat equation with autonomous coefficients $f, \sigma$ and show that it possesses a smooth density.
-In \cite{muellernualart}, the author proves the smoothness of the density for the solution to $(\ref{sm0})$ with $\eta=0$.
-This proof relies on a comparison principle and the existence of negative moments of all orders for the linear stochastic heat equation with multiplicative noise.
+The stochastic heat equation has been studied in \cite{fjrfhrug} in the sense of Malliavin calculus, where the authors impose growth conditions on the coefficients $f,\sigma$ and provide a necessary and sufficient condition for the existence of a density for $u(t,x)$ for all $t>0$.
+They show that the law of the random variable $u(t,x)$ is absolutely continuous with respect to the Lebesgue measure under a nondegeneracy condition on $\sigma$.
+Their argument relies on a Galerkin approximation by solutions to stochastic ordinary differential equations and on a comparison principle.
+In \cite{pardonuaa}, the authors study the stochastic heat equation with autonomous coefficients $f, \sigma$ and show that the law of any vector $\left(u\left(t, x_{1}\right), \ldots, u\left(t, x_{d}\right)\right), d \in \mathbb{N}, 0 \leqslant x_{1} \leqslant \cdots \leqslant x_{d} \leqslant 1, t>0$, has a smooth, strictly positive density with respect to Lebesgue measure, under a stronger nondegeneracy assumption on $\sigma$.
+In \cite{muellernualart}, the authors prove the smoothness of the density for the solution to $(\ref{sm0})$ with $f,\sigma$ that have linear growth and are Lipschitz.
+This proof relies on a comparison principle and on the existence of negative moments of all orders for the linear stochastic heat equation with multiplicative noise.

-In \cite{kalsi}, the authors prove the existence of invariant probability measures for $(\ref{sm0})$.
-The existence of a smooth density for the supremum of the solution to the linear additive stochastic heat equation has been proven in ~\cite{dalang}.

-The aim of this paper is to provide a different proof for the existence of a density of the solution to the nonlinear, multiplicative stochastic heat equation, establish additional regularity results for its Malliavin derivative, and the existence of a density for its supremum.
+The aim of this paper is to provide a different proof for the existence of a density for the random variable $u(t,x)$ for any $t\in (0,T), x \in (0,1)$, where $u$ is the solution to the nonlinear, multiplicative stochastic heat equation with unbounded, Lipschitz coefficients $(\ref{sm0})$.
+Our novel proof introduces a localization argument, which allows us to work directly with the nonlinear stochastic heat equation with unbounded, Lipschitz coefficients without employing comparison principles or imposing additional growth conditions.
+We also establish regularity results for the Malliavin derivative of the solution $u$ in the local sense.